Dermatology Clinic and Mohs Surgery located in Exeter, Portsmouth, and Dover NH

 Erythrodermic psoriasis is known for causing severe inflammation, where patches of your skin appear fiery and red.
 Rather than causing flaking, erythrodermic psoriasis forces your skin to shed off in white sheets.
 Sunburn, pneumonia, or infections can all trigger erythrodermic psoriasis.

-Your psoriasis treatment plan from Seacoast Dermatology, PLLC, depends on which type of psoriasis you have and the severity of your symptoms.
+Your psoriasis treatment plan from Seacoast Dermatology, depends on which type of psoriasis you have and the severity of your symptoms.
 For mild-to-moderate psoriasis, meaning psoriasis affects 10% or less of your body, you may benefit from:

 But if psoriasis affects more than 10% of your body, you have moderate-to-severe psoriasis and might need any of the above therapies in addition to: